vaheminasyan2/Burger/README.md

-# Eat-Da-Burger!
+# Eat-Da-Burger

 ## Overview
-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app displays the burger on the left side of the page -- waiting to be devoured.
 Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger moves to the right side of the page.

-We deployed this app to Heroku.
+The app is deployed to Heroku.
 [Try it out here](https://guarded-coast-90449.herokuapp.com/).

 ![homepage](./public/assets/img/homepage.PNG).